Unforgiven (Once Upon a Time): In Storybrooke

-Mary Margaret has a nightmare wherein Maleficent threatens her family; she wakes and finds David sitting on the stairs drinking whisky, struggling to sleep with the new villains in town.
+Mary Margaret has a nightmare wherein Maleficent threatens her family; she wakes and finds David sitting on the stairs drinking whiskey, struggling to sleep with the new villains in town.
 They attempt to come up with a plan to make the Queens leave Storybrooke before their secret is revealed.

 The following morning at Granny's diner, Cruella and Ursula remind others of Regina's formerly wicked ways in front of Henry, prompting Regina to threaten them with expulsion from town.
 Emma Swan and Captain Hook enter, and Hook is startled by Ursula, with whom he shares a secretive past.